andipaetzold/tttt-discord/README.md

 #### `/timer athlete <athlete> <time>`

 Set the lead time of an athlete.
-The user must be added to the athletes list before using the command above.
+The user must be added to the athletes list before using the `/timer athletes` command.
 You can also mention a user instead of typing their name.

 Example: